Groupeffect/groupeffect-pypi/README.md

 `python3 -m twine upload --repository testpypi dist/*`

-Once uploaded, your package should be viewable on TestPyPI; for example:
+Once uploaded, your package should be visible on TestPyPI; for example:

 - https://test.pypi.org/project/groupeffect/0.1.0/